 I was growing some mint in my container garden and found them covered with a little powdery mildew.
 I did not want the mint to go to waste and decided to find out if I could eat them even if they are infected with powdery mildew.

-You cannot eat vegetables with powdery mildew because they are known to cause allergic reactions in some people.
-The powdery mildew will also affect the taste of the vegetables and reduce their flavor.
-If you have eaten such vegetables, it’s best to consult a doctor for advice.
+You cannot eat vegetables with powdery mildew because some people are allergic to it.
+It is not poisonous or toxic so don’t worry if you did eat some but avoid it.
+The powdery mildew may affect the taste of the vegetables and reduce the flavor.

 It is essential that you clean not just the vegetables, but the plants they grow from.
 If the plants are left for the mildew to grow on them, your yield will suffer.
 When your vegetable yield is affected by powdery mildew, this means that vegetable growth will be stunted, their flavor will be lackluster, and there will be fewer crops per plant.